pauloddr/articles/fighting-game-in-javascript.md

 So, I want to turn that into a full game.

+## Roadmap

+### 0.1 - Proof of Concept

+Develop a very basic character, with one attack, and walk forward/backward.

+Test the concept of running a 3D character in Javascript and see how it performs.

+Does it lag or glitch in any way?
+Does it memory-leak?
+Can the leak be addressed/fixed?

+"Can we go on?"

+### 0.2

+Improve character with two punches, two kicks, and make hitboxes work.
+Add enemy character.
+One single hit reaction.

+"Is it still viable?"

+### 0.3

+Implement crouching, and add basic crouching attacks.

+### 0.4

+Implement jumping, with basic aerial attacks.
+Add juggle hit reactions and physics.

+"How implementing physics impact the game performance?"

+### 0.5

+Implement a "Match": health and special bars, rounds, time limit, teams.

+Publish the first public demo, make surveys, etc.

+Handle feedback and reception.
+Improve where possible.

+"Is there enough interest?"

+### 0.6+

+Reveal the name of the game.

+Begin pre-technical-pre-PRE-alpha testing.

+Implement the rest of the features.

 ## Story/Environment

 A year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive -- after a sudden and unexpected change in radiation levels from the sun almost killed them all.